ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/262913 Enclosed Motor Controllers.md

    1. Equipment designation (e.g., "MCC-1A")
    1. Electrical characteristics (e.g., "480V, 3Ph, 3W")
    1. Main bus ratings (e.g., "800A")
-1. Field Quality Control**
-   1. Field Tests:
+1. Field Quality Control*   1.
+Field Tests:
       1. Motor Control Center
    1. Provide mechanical inspection and operation to determine that the equipment performs mechanically as specified.
    1. Verify that fuses and circuit breakers are as specified.